Nike-Inc/spark-expectations/docs/user_guide/rule_validation.md

 - **`action_if_failed`** must be one of `"drop"`, `"ignore"`, or `"fail"` for `row_dq`, or one of `"ignore"` or `"fail"` for `agg_dq` and `query_dq`.
 - **`rule_type`** must be one of `"row_dq"`, `"agg_dq"`, or `"query_dq"`.

-## Non-Blocking Behavior
+## Non-Blocking Validation

 When a rule fails validation:

 1. A warning is logged with details about the validation failure.
-2. The invalid rule is **removed** from the set of rules to execute.
+2. The validation step continues without raising an exception.
-3. All remaining valid rules continue to run normally.
+3. The rule remains in the execution set and is still applied during the DQ pipeline.

-This means your job will not crash because of a typo in one expectation expression.
-However, you should monitor your logs for validation warnings to catch and fix issues.
+Monitor your driver logs for validation warnings and fix invalid rules in your rules table to avoid runtime failures.

 !!! tip
-    Check your Spark driver logs for messages containing `"rule validation"` to find any skipped rules after a run.
+    Check your Spark driver logs for messages containing `"Invalid rule detected"` or `"Some rules failed validation"` after a run.

 ## Validation Examples